odtp-org/odtp-manuals/README.md

 # odtp-manuals
 All manuals, instructions, documentation and information you need to work with ODTP.

 ## How to serve this documentation in a docker?

+The easier way to deployt this documentation is by using docker.
+This will create a server that will host the documentation.

 1. `docker build -t odtp-docs .`
 2. `docker run -it --rm -p 8000:8000 odtp-docs`

 This will serve the documentation in: http://0.0.0.0:8000/odtp-org/

-## How to build this documentation using docker?

- TOBEDONE

 ## Development

-### Installing third-party dependences.

-In order to use emojis and [social cards](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/) we need to install the plugin `imaging` from mkdocs-material using pip.
-This plugin require the following dependencies outside python: `cairo` `freetype` `libffi` `libjpeg` `libpng` `zlib`.
-For more information about this plugin please enter [here](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/).

-#### Mac
-You can use `brew`: `brew install cairo freetype libffi libjpeg libpng zlib`

-#### Ubuntu
-You can use `apt-get`: `apt-get install libcairo2-dev libfreetype6-dev libffi-dev libjpeg-dev libpng-dev libz-dev`

-### How to serve this documentation in local?

-DISCLAIMER: Still to be properly tested
-1. `pip install mkdocs-material`
-2. `pip install "mkdocs-material[imaging]"`
-3. `mkdocs serve`

-### How to build?
+### How to create and activate a virtual environment?

-DISCLAIMER: Still to be properly tested
-0. `env /usr/bin/arch -x86_64 /bin/bash --login`
+This will create a `venv` folder and it will install `mkdocs-material` in a local environemnt.

 1. `python -m venv venv`
 2. `source venv/bin/activate`
 3. `pip install mkdocs-material`

-4. `pip install "mkdocs-material[imaging]"`
+### How to serve this documentation in local?

+In order to create an HTTP server to host the documentation we can use `mkdocs serve`.
+This is useful when developing as it allows you to see the changes in real time.

+1. Go to the root of this repository.
+2. `mkdocs serve`

+This will start an HTTP server and provide you a link to the page.
+By default: http://0.0.0.0:8000/odtp-org/

+### How to build?

+Mkdocs is a tool to create a documentation as a static webpage.
+In order to produce this page we need to build it using the command `mkdocs build`

+1. Go to the root of this repository.
+2. `mkdocs build`